advaitmoharir/cm-replication/README.md

 3. Within the project, open `Cleanup.R`
 4. Run the file.
 The final csv output is already stored in the replication folder.

+To implement the replication, follow these steps

+1. Go to the folder `replication`.
+2. Open `replication.Rproj`.
+3. Within the project, open `replication.R`.
+4. Run the file.